 Create a View

 Most backyards don’t have a view.
 Look outside.
 What kind of view do you have?
-There’s a lot to choose from when you want to redecorate your yard.
+There’s much to choose from when you want to redecorate your yard.
 You can build a fountain as the focal point of your garden.
 If you have the budget, you can install a swimming pool or find some hot tub dealers for an above-the-ground tub.
 Small yards can accommodate hot tubs than swimming pools.
 This view should give you a nice and luxurious feel.

 Create Zones in the Yard

 You may have a small backyard, but that doesn’t mean you can’t zone the area.
 Create zones for the herb garden, swimming pool, and flowers.
-If there’s a deck there, go ahead and give it a zone, too.
+If there’s a deck there, give it a zone, too.
 The point is for each amenity to have its own space.
 You can even create raised beds for your flowers.
 That will give the garden more layers, depth, and character.

 Add a Fireplace or Fire Pit